gevago01/8_puzzle_Astar/README.md

 8_puzzle_Astar
 ==============

+This is an Eclipse Project.
+To import the project:

+File->Import->Existing Projects into Workspace->Browse->Finish

 This is a JAVA implementation for the 8 puzzle problem using the A* algorithm.
 It was developed as part of an Artificial Intelligence course.
 It supports a GUI making it easy for users to enter the problem they want to solve.